 The plants have quickly begun to establish in the garden, replacing the fading images on the decomposing burlap.
 The brick elements are under construction.

 A third grant, from the Gephardt Institute for Civic and Community Engagement at Washington University in St. Louis has supported further construction of the brick elements in the garden.
-Check back in the summer 2019 for more build updates.

 Above photos by Nathanael Stanek.